 Broccoli and Cheese Egg-White Omelet

 Here's the perfect way to get veggies into breakfast.
 All you need are three ingredients: egg whites, mozzarella, and broccoli.

-This omelet tastes great, and it's jam-packed with nearly 27 grams of protein.
+This omelet tastes great, and it's jam-packed with almost 20 grams of protein.
 It’s great for growing muscles and will keep kids full longer than sugary cereal.

 Cook an apple in your child's morning oatmeal for a hearty, healthy breakfast.
 That 1/4 cup of oats and one apple is 1 serving of whole grains and 1 serving of fruit.